parthak314/RISCV-Team5/statements/ClarkeChong.md

 ---

-### <p style="font-size:25px">Conclusion & final thoughts</p>
+## Conclusion & final thoughts

 People always say the best way to learn is to apply your knowledge in practice.
 For myself, this project has been one of the best examples of this.
 I now feel confident in explaining each stage of a pipelined processor with cache, and even some of the nuances of associated with a RISC-V processor.
-Several personal statements from previous groups mention that they wished they had branched out across different sections of the project - I listened to this and did so from the start and I am thoroughly glad I did so.
+Several personal statements from previous groups mention that they wished they had branched out across different sections of the project - I listened to this and did so from the start and I am glad I did so.

 I am also incredibly fortunate to have worked with such a strong team.
 Everybody was proactive and communicated their ideas and criticism well.
 I look forwards to being able to work with them again in future.